arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 - `pickOperation`: This indicates that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
 - `OR`: Each `OR block` performs a bitwise OR operation between the current control word of each axis and the value 8.
 Setting bit 4 (represented by the binary value 1000) activates the start command in the control word, initiating movement to the previously set position.
-- `getControlWordAxisX`: This variable is used to get the Control Word from the X-axis servodriver.
+- `getControlWordAxisX`: This variable is used to get the Control Word from the X-axis servo driver.
 The control word is a multi-bit register that controls motor actions, with each bit triggering specific functions like starting, stopping, or homing.
-- `getControlWordAxisY`: This variable is used to get the Control Word from the Y-axis servodriver.
+- `getControlWordAxisY`: This variable is used to get the Control Word from the Y-axis servo driver.
 The control word is a multi-bit register that controls motor actions, with each bit triggering specific functions like starting, stopping, or homing.
-- `getControlWordAxisZ`: This variable is used to get the Control Word from the Z-axis servodriver.
+- `getControlWordAxisZ`: This variable is used to get the Control Word from the Z-axis servo driver.
 The control word is a multi-bit register that controls motor actions, with each bit triggering specific functions like starting, stopping, or homing.
 - `setControlWordAxisX`: This variable is used to send commands to the X-axis motor by setting specific bits in its control word, enabling functions like starting, stopping, or homing.
 - `setControlWordAxisY`: This variable is used to send commands to the Y-axis motor by setting specific bits in its control word, enabling functions like starting, stopping, or homing.
 - `setControlWordAxisZ`: This variable is used to send commands to the Z-axis motor by setting specific bits in its control word, enabling functions like starting, stopping, or homing.